 However, CBD is a non-psychoactive compound, allowing the user to receive the same benefits of marijuana without the mind-altering effects of THC.

-This has led to a rise in usage of CBD, showing its healing properties and effectiveness in treating those who suffer from disorders.
+This has led to a rise in the usage of CBD, showing its healing properties and effectiveness in treating those who suffer from disorders.
 Such as Lennox-Gastaut Syndrome, a type of epilepsy that results in seizures.

 How Does CBD Interact With the Body?